 Q What help do I get?

 There’s a lot of help available from the moment you decide to become a Coordinator.
 We have a very comprehensive Coordinators’ handbook, which takes you step by step through a wide range of things.
-You also will receive all the printable information and documents on a CD, so you can modify and print them locally.
+You also will receive master copies of all the printable information and documents, so you can copy them locally.

 We are available to support you with a lot of the administrative tasks.